SOUND FOUNTAIN

 Z = 8 Ohm

 There are speaker units which are especially suitable to be used in band pass enclosures I wanted to see if these Goodmans woofers could do the job as well.
-A friend measured both units and came up with interesting parameters and to my surprise the resonance frequency was 30 Hz. and the QTS had a nice value of 0.30.
+A friend measured both units and came up with interesting parameters and to my surprise the resonance frequency was 31 Hz. and the QTS had a nice value of 0.30.
 I would have welcomed a slightly higher QTS and a lower Fs though.
 In order to calculate a bandpass system I used Juha Hartikainen's valuable WinISD beta-program which you can download from the web.
-It is a rather simple but effective program which also can calculate closed boxes and vented enclosures.
+It is a very effective program and rather easy to be used.
+It can calculate closed boxes and vented enclosures.

 Hartikainen's program makes it possible to determine the desired frequency response by altering and adjusting the volumes of the front and rear chambers just by moving the mouse over the drawing.
 Since a computer program is infatigable one can go on calculating and by trial and error come up with many possible solutions.
+Also by changing the frequency of the system.
 The aim is threefold.

 Second: it is important to find an upper -3dB frequency situated around 100 Hz. to go with it.